TsitsiN/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20-hiago - removing all letters c and C
+21-reverse - a script that reverse its input